 By Holly Evarts

-Holly Evarts is director of strategic communications and media relations at Columbia’s Fu Foundation School of Engineering and Applied Science.
+Holly Evarts is director of strategic communications and media relations at Columbia Engineering.
+Read the full story at the school’s site.